you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 The natural remedy most commonly

-used in the treatment of CKD is slippery elm bark powder (ulmus rubra or
+used for CKD cats is slippery elm bark powder (ulmus rubra or

 ulmus fulva).
 Slippery elm

 bark is a herbal remedy used for most kinds of digestive or intestinal problems - it can